 - Gas Safety Regulations (1994)

-- Most standard insurance policies will not protect Let property and therefore Landlords must ensure that they are adequately covered with specialist insurance policies.
-View more details on our Buildings & Contents Insurance here.
+Most standard insurance policies will not protect let property and, therefore, landlords must ensure that they are adequately covered with specialist insurance policies.

 5. Consider your Target Market

 Before undertaking any major improvements to your property, research your target market.
 This will ensure you make the right decisions and make the changes to your property which will appeal most to your prospective tenants and help you achieve the best rental.